ChiSamurai/pds/guides/styling.md

 ## Sass

-Before we can start using the `scss` APIs it's recommended to include the base path to the root of the installed `@vitagroup/pds-css/sass` lib.
+Before we can start using the Sass API it's recommended to include the base path to the root of the installed `@vitagroup/pds-css/sass` lib.
 This is usually done using the `includePaths` option of your Sass build configuration.